 Life with IBD can be be extremely difficult for anyone.
 However, children with IBD face a lot of profoundly difficult challenges that may be hard to comprehend for anyone who hasn’t lived through it.
 My own experience as a pediatric Crohn’s patient ranged from difficult to nightmarish, and I’d love nothing more than for kids with IBD now to not face the same struggles I went through.
 One of the most rewarding things I’ve done as an adult is volunteer at the Crohn’s & Colitis Foundation’s Camp Oasis, a week-long summer camp for kids with Inflammatory Bowel Disease (Crohn’s disease and ulcerative colitis).
 I volunteered for four years, filling various roles at both the Wisconsin and Michigan Camp Oasis locations, including camp counselor, LIT (leaders-in-training) program co-coordinator, and camp coordinator (assistant to the camp director).

-I feel very fortunate for the opportunities I’ve had in my “IBD life”.
+I am very fortunate for all of the opportunities I’ve had in my life as an IBD advocate.
 In addition to supporting, educating, and advocating for IBD patients of all ages:

 - I serve on the Patient Advisory boards of leading IBD centers in the United States.